 Windmills (molens) were an integral part of Dutch life for centuries, employed for industrial purposes like milling grains or draining the lowlands of excess water.
 More than 10,000 windmills once dotted the Dutch landscape, and there are still 8 in Amsterdam.

 Every year in mid-May, the country celebrates National Windmill Day when windmills throughout the Netherlands are decorated with flowers, figures of angels or Dutch flags, and doors are thrown open to visitors.
 Listed below is a sampling of windmills to visit in and around Amsterdam any time of year.

-- D'Admiraal windmill is located in Amsterdam-Noord and operated as a chalk and ash mill until shutting down in 1954.
+D'Admiraal windmill is located in the north part of Amsterdam and operated as a chalk and ash mill until shutting down in 1954.
 The windmill was restored in the '60s and still works occasionally to mill raw materials.
 Not open for visitors.